Rash Behari Ghosh

 Sir Rash Behari Ghosh (23 December 1845 – 28 February 1921) was an Indian politician, lawyer, social worker and philanthropist.

 Early life and education

 Rashbehari Ghosh was born on 23 December 1845 in Torkona village in Khandaghosh area.
-His family belonged to the Sadgop caste and resided in Purba Bardhaman district, Bengal Presidency.
+His family belonged to the Hindu Sadgop and resided in Purba Bardhaman district, Bengal Presidency.
 He attended Burdwan Raj Collegiate School and Presidency College, Kolkata.
 He obtained a first class in the MA examination in English.
 In 1871, he passed the Law examination with honours and was awarded the Doctor of Laws degree in 1884.

 Political career

 Ghosh became a member of the Indian National Congress and leaned towards the moderate wing.
 He had deep faith in progress, but was opposed to radicalism in any form.
 He served as the President of the Congress for two terms.
 First in the historic 1907 Surat Session, succeeding Dadabhai Naoroji, after which the Congress split into Moderates and Extremists, and then the year after in Madras, 1908.

 Ghosh was a member of the Bengal Legislative Council (1891–94, 1906–09) and the Council of India.
 He was appointed a Companion of the Order of the Indian Empire (CIE) in the 1896 New Year Honours and appointed a Companion of the Order of the Star of India (CSI) in the 1909 Birthday Honours.
 He was knighted in the 1915 New Year Honours and conferred with his knighthood on 14 July of that year.